Golf Odds: UK Guide to Betting Markets & Tips

 Core Golf Betting Markets

-Golf offers one of the widest ranges of betting markets in UK sportsbooks, covering everything from outright tournament winners to micro-props on individual holes.
+Golf offers one of the widest ranges of betting markets in UK bookmakers, covering everything from outright tournament winners to micro-props on individual holes.
 Understanding how these markets work helps punters tailor strategies to their preferred style of betting and risk tolerance.

 Outright Winner